ramanveerji/Architecture-Checker-Official/README.md

 ### Notes:
 - All devices are compatible starting from Android 7.0.
-- Turn off Play Protect if face issues while installing.
+- Turn off Play Protect if you face issues while installing.

 Architecture Checker app built by [Ramandeep](https://t.me/ramanveerji).
 You can join our channel [here](https://t.me/rs_bro).
 Contact Us [here](https://t.me/rs_m_bot) for more information or suggestions.